Monochromatic Subgraphs in Randomly Colored Graphons: Introduction

 independent from the other vertices.
 An edge $(a, b) \in E(G_n)$ is said to be {\it monochromatic} if $X_a=X_b$, where $X_v$ denotes the color of the vertex $v \in V(G_n)$ in a uniformly random $c_n$-coloring of $G_n$.
 Denote by

 the number of monochromatic edges in $G_n$.
 Note that $\P(T(K_{2}, G_n)>0)=1-\P(T(K_{2}, G_n)=0)=1-\chi_{G_n}(c_n)/c_n^{|V(G_n)|}$, where $\chi_{G_n}(c_n)$ counts the number of proper colorings of $G_n$ using $c_n$ colors.
 The function $\chi_{G_n}$ is known as the {\it chromatic polynomial} of $G_n$, and is a central object in graph theory \cite{chromaticbook,toft_book,toft_unsolved}.
-Moreover, the statistic \eqref{eq:me} shows up in various applications, for example, in the study of coincidences \cite{diaconismosteller} as a generalization of the birthday paradox \cite{barbourholstjanson,dasguptasurvey}, the Hamiltonian of the Ising/Potts models \cite{bmpotts,BM}, and in non-parametric two-sample tests \cite{fr}.
+Moreover, the statistic \eqref{eq:me} shows up in various applications, for example, in the study of coincidences \cite{diaconismosteller} as a generalization of the birthday paradox \cite{barbourholstjanson,dasguptasurvey}, the Hamiltonian of the Ising/Potts models \cite{bmpotts,BM}, and in non-parametric two-sample tests \cite{batu,fr}.
 This requires understanding the asymptotics of $T(K_2, G_n)$ for various graph sequences $G_n$.
 The limiting distribution of $T(K_{2}, G_n)$ has been recently characterized by Bhattacharya et al. \cite{BDM}, for any sequence of growing graphs $G_n$.

-In this paper we consider the problem of determining the limiting distribution of the number monochromatic copies of a general connected simple graph $H$, in a uniformly random $c_n$-coloring of a graph sequence $G_n$.
+Given these results, it is natural to ask what happens for monochromatic triangles, and more general subgraphs.
+In this paper we consider the problem of determining the limiting distribution of the number of monochromatic copies of a general connected simple graph $H$, in a uniformly random $c_n$-coloring of a graph sequence $G_n$.
 Formally, this is defined as